DJDevon3/JAVA/Minecraft/Plugin/README.md

 # Minecraft Plugin for Server Admins

 Uses regular expressions.
 When a player types in chat the word "Queen" or any expression of it the player is struck by lightning.
+I coded this because someone kept calling me Queen.
+I warned them it's never a good idea to mess with an admin.

 Killing a player with lightning is set as a boolean.
 Yes/No